Terrorism in Canada: Redress

-The Justice for Victims of Terrorism Act (JVTA) allows Canada's victims of terrorism to sue perpetrators of terrorism and those that support them for loss or damage that occurred as a result of an act of terrorism committed in Canada or abroad.
+The Justice for Victims of Terrorism Act (JVTA) allows Canada's victims of terrorism to sue perpetrators and those that support them for loss or damage that occurred as a result of an act of terrorism committed in Canada or abroad.
 Similar to the JVTA, amendments made to the State Immunity Act, allow for countries listed by the federal government as state supporters of terrorism to be sued in Canadian courts for loss or damage resulting from its involvement in terrorism anywhere in the world.

 On 1 May 2006, the Government of Canada announced the launch of a full public inquiry into the Air India Flight 182 bombing and its investigation.
 Initiated later in June, the inquiry was to look into the ways in which Canadian law restricted funding terrorist groups, how well witness protection is provided in terrorist cases, if Canada needs to upgrade its airport security, and if issues of co-operation between the RCMP, CSIS, and other law enforcement agencies had been resolved.
 It was to also provide a forum wherein families of the victims could testify on the impact of the bombing and would not repeat any criminal trials.

 From 1 December 2011 to 31 July 2012, families of the passengers and crew who died on Air India Flight 182 on 23 June 1985 have been offered a one-time ex gratia payment by Canadian government, as "a demonstration of solicitude and recognition for the administrative disdain families experienced in the years following" the tragedy.
 Payments have been made to eligible applicants for 275 victims.
 Moreover, every June 23, some Canadians observe National Day of Remembrance for Victims of Terrorism to honour the victims.